microsoft/InnerEye-DeepLearning/docs/setting_up_aml.md

 the Azure documentation [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-manage-workspace).

 ### Step 2: Create a compute cluster for your experiments

 In order to be able to run experiments you will need to create a compute cluster attached to your AzureML workspace.
-In order to do so follow the steps described [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-set-up-training-targets#set-up-in-azure-machine-learning-studio).
-Note down the name of your compute target.

 We recommend using [low priority](https://docs.microsoft.com/en-us/azure/batch/batch-low-pri-vms) clusters, since they only cost a fraction of the dedicated VMs.